I am a Zivver admin

 Access control measures

-Measures that make sure that accounts cannot access the data.
-These measures are for users, for whom access to the data is not necessary or desirable.
-For a large majority of GDPR-related operations, this measure is relevant.
+Measures that ensure accounts cannot access data.
+These measures apply to users for whom access to the data is not necessary or desirable.
+For a large majority of GDPR-related operations, this type of measure is relevant.
 If access is revoked for all recipients, Zivver automatically triggers a data deletion measure.

 Data deletion measures

-Measures that make sure that data is inaccessible.
-These types of measures involve every stakeholder.
-That means that the recipients with whom the data was shared cannot access this data in Zivver after this measure.
-The message is inaccessible because Zivver discarded the encryption key.
-The metadata, including the subject and recipients remain accessible.
-These kinds of measures are only for specific situations.
-For example, when sensitive information was accidentally shared with the wrong person.
+Measures that ensure data becomes inaccessible.
+These types of measures involve all stakeholders.
+This means that recipients with whom the data was shared can no longer access the data in Zivver after this measure is applied.
+The message becomes inaccessible because Zivver discards the encryption key.
+Metadata, including the subject and recipients, remains accessible.
+These measures are only suitable for specific situations — for example, when sensitive information is accidentally shared with the wrong person.

 Access control options for senders

-In Zivver client software, senders of messages and files have these options to modify data access and retention:
+In Zivver client software, senders of messages and files have the following options to manage data access and retention:

 Set expiration period

 Senders of a secure message can set an expiration period.
-The sender has these alternatives after the expiration period:
+After this period, the sender can choose between two options:

 With the first option, senders can also ‘unrevoke’ access for recipients.
-With the second option, it is not possible because the message is permanently inaccessible.
-The message is permanently inaccessible because the decryption keys are discarded.
-Thus, the message remain encrypted.
-With this feature, users can comply with the data retention policy of their organization.
+With the second option, this is not possible because the message becomes permanently inaccessible — the decryption keys are discarded, so the message remains encrypted.
+This feature enables compliance with the organization’s data retention policy.
 Users can set the expiration period directly from their Zivver-enabled client.

 Direct access revocation

-For every sent message, senders of a secure message can immediately revoke access to that message.
-That feature is useful when the sender makes a mistake.
-For example, the sender entered a wrong mail address.
+For every sent message, senders can immediately revoke access.
+This feature is useful when a mistake is made — for example, if the sender entered the wrong email address.

 Remove a participant

-In addition to the user controls, admins have these options.
+In addition to user controls, admins have the following options to manage data access and retention:

 Set default expiration period